AchiengJoy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \n\nFile 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la.
 \n\nFile 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la.
 \n\nFile 9-duplicate_last_line duplicates the last line of the file iacta
+\n\nFile 10-no_more_js deletes all the regular files with a .js extention that are present in the current directory and all its subfolders